coderefinery/video-processing/README.md

-## git-annex setup for private video files
+## Internal: git-annex setup for private video files

+(This is only for people who have access to the private video files via git-annex.
+Most people don't, including CodeRefinery people.
+If you are a video editor, the videos are provided to you by some parallel path to download and place at the right place in this repository.)

-Raw videos files are private and only synced via our cluster.
+Raw videos files are private and only synced via the Aalto University cluster.
+This may be improved someday later.

 Only do this if you are pulling the *private* (raw) big video files to your own computer to view them: otherwise, you can use git normally